heyqule/erm_marspeople/README.md

 # ERM Mars People (Beta release)
 This mod adds Mars People from Metal Slug as enemy.
+This mod is to test 2 ways animations.

 They are weak against Acid/Poison (Max 85 resist).

 Credit:
 Code files license under GNU LGPLv3

-All graphics and sounds in this mod are properties of SNK, metal slug series.
+All graphics and sounds in this mod are properties of SNK Corporation, Metal Slug series.
 They are used for experimental purposes.
+Graphic assets are converted from the sprites in https://retrogamezone.co.uk/metalslug/creatureenemies.htm

 Discord:  [https://discord.gg/BwWXygyEyQ](https://discord.gg/BwWXygyEyQ)